PKilgarriff/bank_tech_test/design.md

 - needs list of transactions from BankAccount
 - needs to return headers
 - needs to return a formatted string of each transaction

+Saving the transactions as either credit or debit is making things untidy

+- change of approach to use positive values as credits and negative values as debits
+- should make calculating balance more straightforward